zzxzzk115/NW-Unity/README.md

 ### General tips

-Unity WebGL use Brotli to compress files by default, it has a bug: stuck at 90% when loading a game.
+Unity WebGL uses `Brotli` to compress files by default, it has a bug: stuck at 90% when loading a game.

 So, we have to change the default settings: